 One popular 1996 LWVEF resource was Your Waste Prevention Computer Tool Kit, a paperless, computer-based guide for municipal leaders, businesses, schools and civic organizations with tools for planning and implementing programs to reduce a community’s solid waste flow.

-In 1980 the League supported the Comprehensive Environmental Response, Compensation and Liability Act (CERCLA), known as Superfund.
+In 1980 the League helped pass the Comprehensive Environmental Response, Compensation and Liability Act (CERCLA), known as Superfund.
 The act authorized $1.6 billion over five years for the clean-up of the nation’s toxic waste sites.
 Over the years, the League repeatedly has gone to Congress to ensure that a reauthorized Superfund contains adequate funding and safeguards to continue the job.

 The League pushed for congressional passage of the Low-Level Waste Policy Act in 1980 and the Nuclear Waste Policy Act in 1982 to ensure a national policy that incorporates adequate environmental safeguards with a strong role for public participation in nuclear-waste repository siting decisions.
-Leagues across the country have used League positions to support their involvement in the siting of low-level nuclear waste sites, high-level waste sites and nuclear plant sitings.
+Leagues across the country have used League positions to support their involvement in the siting of low-level nuclear waste sites, high-level waste sites and nuclear power plants.
 The LWVEF has published a wide range of materials, including the acclaimed Nuclear Waste Primer.
 Following passage of the Nuclear Waste Policy Act of 1985, the LWVEF sponsored a public policy training program and published The Nuclear Waste Digest.